tejasdurge55/kubernetes_ingress_project/README.md

             name: coffee-svc
             port:
               number: 801  #port of service #basically all "domain-name/gift/" requests would be forwarded to port of service
-                            #but only forwarded to tea-svc service that contains the gift app
+                            #but only forwarded to coffee-svc service that contains the gift app
 ```

 ## Deploying the Configuration